Handmade Grayling Ceramic Mugs

 Is it our sincere belief that these beautiful mugs literally make your coffee taste better.

-Handmade in Kalamazoo by Grayling Ceramics, they are the perfect size for your perfect cup of coffee.
+Handmade in Kalamazoo by Grayling Ceramics, each one is unique and are the perfect size for your perfect cup of coffee.

-All mugs are pale grey, choose your fighter: bear, deer or pheasant
+All mugs are pale grey, choose your fighter: owl, octopus, fox.

 ceramic, 13 oz.